Seneca-ICTOER/OSM620v1/docs/Assignments/assignment1.md

 8. Back inside *laptop1*, run the `ipconfig` command again.
 9. Has the IP address changed from the 10.0.`UID`.x address?
 Good!

-> **Reflection question:** Why has the IP address changed and what does it mean for what *laptop1* can now access compared to *Investigation 2*?
+> **Reflection 3:** Why has the IP address changed and what does it mean for what *laptop1* can now access compared to *Investigation 2*?
-> Can you ping `srv2.YourSenecaUsername.com`?
-Why or why not?
-What about **eff.org**?

 ### Part 2: Testing Connections to Resources Under NAT

-We will now check our ability to connect to several HQ network and Internet resources to see the different between our on-premises (ie. in office) connection and a typical out-of-office Internet connection.
+We will now check our ability to connect to several HQ network and Internet resources to see the difference between our on-premises (ie. in office) connection and a typical out-of-office Internet connection.

+> **Screenshots:** Take screenshots of the following:
+> 1. Step 3 (Screenshot 15)
+> 2. Step 4 (Screenshot 16)

+1. On *laptop1*, open *Command Prompt*.
+2. Reset DNS cache: `ipconfig /flushdns`
+3. Let's check DNS resolution.
+Run the following:
+	1. `nslookup srv1.YourSenecaUsername.com`
+	2. `nslookup srv2.YourSenecaUsername.com`
+	3. `nslookup eff.org`
+4. Now, let's check our connections to these resources:
+	1. `ping srv1.cjohnson30.com`
+	2. `ping srv2.cjohnson30.com`
+	3. `ping eff.org`

+> **Reflection 4:** Why can't you connect to certain things but can connect to others?

 ### Part 3: Creating the FQDN: vpn.`YourSenecaUsername`.com

 In this part, we'll create a local entry on *laptop1* that points a new FQDN (URL), **vpn.`YourSenecaUsername`.com** to *srv1*. **This is necessary for our VPN connection in *Part 3*.**